jmustiola/jmustiola/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> About Me

 I am a software developer with a passion for programming, system design, and creating innovative technological solutions.
-I am currently pursuing a degree in Systems Engineering, which has provided me with a solid theoretical and practical foundation in the field of computer science.

-I have a strong focus on backend development and particularly enjoy low-level programming.
-I am fascinated by the complexity of operating systems, computer architecture, and performance optimization.
+I have a strong focus on backend development and I am fascinated by the complexity of operating systems, computer architecture and performance optimization.

 My passion for technology drives me to be constantly learning and updating.
 I am excited to explore new tools, methodologies, and trends that allow me to develop increasingly efficient and scalable solutions.